commonknowledge/community-climate-justice-archive/README.md

 ### The Big Picture

 The archive is a **static site generator**.
 It takes data we have an makes a static site, as described above.
-It fetches data from NocoDB, processes images, fills in HTML templates, and creates a complete website of HTML files.
+It fetches data from NocoDB, processes images, fills in HTML templates[^templates], and creates a complete website of HTML files.
 The generated site is then uploaded for hosting.
 No database or server-side code is needed once the site is built.

 ```mermaid
 graph TB